jashrathod/jashrathod.github.io/aboutme.md

 - [Using Blockchain Technology for Continuing Medical Education Credits System](https://ieeexplore.ieee.org/abstract/document/9143876), BAT 2020

 Having pursued a four-year B.Tech. in Computer Engineering from Veermata Jijabai Technological Institute (VJTI), one of the premium institutions in India, I have gained tremendous exposure in the field of technology.
-For the past three years, I have worked with a wide variety of technologies like Artificial Intelligence and Blockchain.
+For the past four years, I have worked with a wide variety of technologies like Artificial Intelligence and Blockchain.

 ### Professional Experience: